khinmarthu/configurable-api/README.md

 Write the config to call the api via component or javascript function.

-The whole idea started on back in early 2019, I wanted to have API calls and handle API responses in the config with less maintaining the code.
+The whole idea started back in early 2019, I wanted to have API calls and handle API responses in the config with less maintaining the code.
 So, I had come up with the idea to make it into component and javascript function.

+## Demo

+coming soon ...

 ## How to use